neelav/stripe-onboarding-schema-example/README.md

 # stripe-onboarding-schema-example

-Example web server using [stripe-onboarding-schema](https://github.com/neelav/stripe-onboarding-schema)
+Example web server using [stripe-onboarding-schema](https://github.com/neelav/stripe-onboarding-schema).
+This project is intended to be used as an example/playground of how to build a dynamic metadata driven onboarding form.

 ## Usage